davidbuzz/ardupilot/libraries/AP_HAL_ESP32/README.md

 On the 'DevKitM' we found we needed to use the 'USB' labeled one, which is the one nearest the 'RESET' button ( this board has two buttons ).

+If S3 board won't start/flash, hold BOOT while briefly pressing RESET to put it into bootloader mode, then flash it.

 Basic 'debugger' setup... you'll need TWO terminal windows to run the debugger... one for 'openocd' and another for 'gdb'....

 prerequisite:   we asume you have successfully compiled and flashed your esp32s3 with an ardupilot esp32 firmware compiled with --debug  and you know where the .elf for it is.